Melbourne High School: Culture and student life

-The junior school comprises students in Year 9 and 10.
-They have four junior school captains, along with assemblies, and massed singing.
+The junior school comprises students in Years 9 and 10.
+There are four junior school captains.
 Students in the junior school are not subject to the pressures of VCE and are encouraged to participate in extracurricular activities and broaden their education.
 Year 10 students are required to complete twenty hours of community service throughout the year as a mandatory requirement to continue their education at Melbourne High into year 11.
 Year 9 students have one elective a term, however, they may only select one elective as philosophy is mandatory in year 9.
 In year 10, students have four electives through the year but only three slots available to fill as economics is a mandatory subject.
 Both year 9 and 10 students are expected to study language starting from year 9 and continuing the same language into year 10.

-The senior school comprises students in Year 11 and Year 12.
-There is only one School Captain and Vice-Captain that oversees the entire student body.
-Particular members of the senior school will take up presidential roles of various teams, groups and organisations.
-At the end of every year, year 11s compete for a variety of coveted leadership positions, including positions in the SRC Leadership team and House leadership team.
+The senior school comprises students in Years 11 and Year 12.
+There is one School Captain and a Vice-Captain.
+At the end of the year, Year 11 students nominate for various leadership positions, including positions in the SRC Leadership team and House leadership team.
 House captains and SRC presidents are determined by voting from the student body following a period of speech-making.